-As president-elect Donald Trump continues to unveil plans for his presidency, many Americans brace themselves for dramatic changes to the educational system.
+As President Trump continues to unveil plans for his administration, many Americans brace themselves for dramatic changes to the educational system.
 Trump has not held back his criticism of the Department of Education, and instituting the school choice program appears to be high on his list of things to do.

 From the beginning of his campaign, Trump has voiced his support for educational reform, suggesting that “failing government schools” have created a trap for underprivileged youths.
 While it may seem that every new administration brings with them amendments to the educational system, the nationwide implementation of school choice would require a significant overhaul of the nation’s education landscape.
 The impacts, both positive and negative, are expected to be dramatic.